 Here are three, important yet oft-forgotten, identity management principles to help guide us through the security, customer experience and operational efficiency challenges that these trends present.

-1. Data collection – less is more
+1. Identity data collection – less is more

 We’ve seen it with the media’s scrutiny of Covid tracing apps and social media’s role in the US election – more and more people are waking up to their right to privacy.
 Perhaps not all of us value our privacy as much as we should, but certainly awareness of data privacy is growing and transparency over data use is key.

 Best-practice identity management can help you practice the principle of data minimisation – essentially only asking for data that is absolutely necessary, and not keeping it for longer than needed.
 So if I’m signing up for a music streaming service, it may need to know some aspects of my identity – like my email address and bank details – but, according to data minimisation, would not need to know my gender.
 The service may prefer to know my gender so its marketing team can analyse demographics, but it is not necessary to my use of the service.
 Many apps, like Instagram, will make these fields optional to avoid registration abandonment.

 It’s important to offer a self-service account management capability so that users can manage their own identity data and view what you know about them.
 It’s also important to be transparent around what you know and why you need to know it, in order to build trust with your customers.
 The good news is that many users are still happy to provide non-essential data if there is value for them in doing so.
 For example, if you let them know that this will enable you to personalise the service that you’re providing to them.
 This results in more loyal customers and more successful marketing/sales teams who can target their efforts based on up-to-date information – not information that’s been assumed or has expired in your CRM.